MileHacker Logo

 • Museum R.A.
 Kartini: Located near the Pendopo.
 It presents a deep dive into the life and legacy of Raden Ajeng Kartini.

-• Collection Highlights: Personal belongings of Kartini, traditional Jepara furniture, and historical objects related to Jepara's history.
+• Collection Highlights: Personal belongings of Kartini, traditional Jepara furniture, and artifacts related to Jepara's history.

 • Art Galleries: Formal art galleries are not common.
-Many wood carving workshops and furniture showrooms serve as exhibition spaces for locally made crafts.
+Many wood carving workshops and furniture showrooms serve as exhibition spaces for crafts made in the area.

 • Cultural Centers: Local community centers or the Pendopo area might host traditional performances during special events.